DAY 3: THURSDAY, FEBRUARY 25

 Moderator: Richard Siddle (GB) - Editor, The Buyer

-The intersection of wine and culture is long, deep, great, and enjoys ever-broadening expressions; that of climate is integral to wine's existence as an agricultural reference.
-Academic and diplomat Irina Bokova's unique experiences and perspective serve as a touchstone to how we may understand what we've created and how we may improve our work in and with wine.
+The 10th Director General of UNESCO details how the expansive intersection of wine and culture is integral to wine's existence as an agricultural reference-most notably in regard to the climate crisis.
+Her unique experiences and perspective serve as a touchstone to how we may understand what we've created and how we may improve our work in and with wine.